MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 ## Symboltable

+Statecharts mainly introduces symbols to denote states.
+While the form of Statecharts adapts over the different language variants, the symbol infrastructure for state symbols remains stable.
+Therefore, the discussion below is valid for all combinations of Statechart languages that are based on `SCBasis`.

 ### Symbol kinds used by the SC language (importable or subclassed):

-The SC language uses symbols of kind `TypeSymbol`, `VariableSymbol` as well as the symbols that are used by these symbols (e.g. `FunctionSymbol` is used by `TypeSymbol`.
+The SC language uses symbols of kind `TypeSymbol`, `VariableSymbol` as well as the dependent symbols that are used by these symbols (e.g.
+`FunctionSymbol` is used by `TypeSymbol`.

-Furthermore, the SC language reuses the `DiagramSymbol` of the `BasicSymbols` language component for named Statecharts.
+Furthermore, the SC language reuses the `DiagramSymbol` for named Statecharts.

 ### Symbol kinds defined by the SD language (exported):